forero/FiberAllocation/README.md

 * The Fibers as constructed in the class FiberSet
 * The Galaxies as constructed in the class MockGalaxyCatalog
 * epsilon (scalar, float) default 0.1.
 The radius around which the fibers look for galaxies.
 This is set to the fiber_pitch value.
+* tile_visit_ID (scalar, integer) default 1.
+A unique ID identifying the tile/visit that observed a galaxy

 Function Layout
 ===============